bmolnar91/workbook/module_web_with_python.md

 #### What happens when you type a URL in the browser and press enter?

 1. You type maps.google.com into the address bar of your browser and **press ENTER**.
-2. The **browser checks the cache for a DNS record** to find the corresponding IP address of maps.google.com.
+2. The **browser checks the cache for a DNS record** to find the corresponding IP address of maps.google.com:
-   - To find the DNS record, the browser checks 4 caches:
+   - To find the DNS record, the **browser checks 4 caches**:
      1. First, it checks the **browser cache**.
 The browser maintains a repository of DNS records for a fixed duration for websites you have previously visited.
 So, it is the first place to run a DNS query.
      2. Second, the browser checks the **OS cache**.
 If it is not in the browser cache, the browser will make a system call (i.e., gethostname on Windows) to your underlying computer OS to fetch the record since the OS also maintains a cache of DNS records.
      3. Third, it checks the **router cache**.
 If it's not on your computer, the browser will communicate with the router that maintains its own cache of DNS records.